MalboxSandbox/malbox/README.md

 ## Why Malbox?

 - **Plugin Architecture**: Extend functionality easily through plugins, which can be written in Rust, Javascript and Python.
-Malbox's plugin system lets you extend functionality as easily as installing a package, and discover them through the Malbox marketplace.
-- **High Performance**: Malbox does not compromise on performance despite its modular plugin system.
-It primarily uses [iceoryx2](https://docs.rs/iceoryx2/latest/iceoryx2/), a shared-memory IPC (Inter-Process-Communication) library that enables zero-copy and lock-free communication.
-In addition, plugin creators and users can declare and configure plugin specifics, often resulting in more optimized runtimes and adaptable use cases.
-- **Completely Free and Self-Hostable**: Retain full control over your infrastructure—Malbox will remain open-source and free forever.
-- **User-friendly Ecosystem**: Malbox’s built-in marketplace makes it easy to install official and community verified plugins.
-Installation does not require rebuilding or restarting the Malbox service.
+- **User-friendly Ecosystem**: The Malbox built-in marketplace makes it easy to install official and community verified plugins.
+Installation does not require rebuilding or restarting Malbox.
 Plugins and profiles follow strict standards to ensure a healthy, thriving ecosystem.
 - **Cloud or On-Premise Storage and Deployment**: Malbox supports both cloud-based and on-premise solutions for your infrastructure and storage needs.
 - **Easy Setup**: Enjoy a user-friendly, minimal-overhead setup that is ready to use within minutes.
 Malbox emphasizes declarative configuration to reduce complexity and simplify the setup and configuration process.